ianmarklong/Learning/README.md

 # Learning
-#This is just a collection of code typed out in follow along tutorials
+#This is just a collection of code typed out in learning